It is the introduction of liquids to clean the colon through the anus.

 - Begin each day with a small glass of warm water with lemon juice to continue the cleansing effects on the colon.

 - Incorporate herbal teas daily to increase water intake and support digestion.

-- Reduce foods that contribute to a slow bowel system such as breads, cakes, refined and processed food products, sugar, alcohol, tea, coffee, and soft drinks.
+- Reduce foods that contribute to a slow bowel system, such as bread, cakes, refined and processed food products, sugar, alcohol, tea, coffee, and soft drinks.

-- Making sure to eat foods like fish oils, flaxseed oil, nuts and seeds, olive oil, and avocados helps to lubricate the intestines and keep the stool softer.
+- Eating foods like fish oils, flaxseed oil, nuts and seeds, olive oil, and avocados helps to lubricate the intestines and keep the stool softer.

 - Increase the intake of bitter foods in the diet to promote liver, gallbladder, bile, and bowel function.
 Bitter foods are lemon juice, bitter lettuces like arugula, endive, chicory, and apple cider vinegar.